How to Qualify for Certification

 Who Must Take the Tests?

-Individuals who complete an educator education program approved by the West Virginia Board of Education and leading to West Virginia certification must meet the testing requirements of that program unless exempted by current State Board policy.
+Individuals who complete an educator education program or an alternative certification route approved by the West Virginia Board of Education and leading to West Virginia certification must meet the testing requirements of that program unless exempted by current State Board policy.
 The testing requirements include the Praxis® Core Academic Skills for Educators (Core) tests, the content specialty tests and the professional knowledge tests.
 The Praxis® Subject Assessments include the content specialty test and the professional knowledge tests.
 (The latter tests are titled Principles of Learning and Teaching.)
 Contact the teacher education office of any West Virginia institution of higher education for additional information about the tests and testing requirements of State Board Policy 5100.

 In West Virginia, you must take the appropriate Praxis Subject Assessments for each area of certification you seek.

 - About the Praxis Tests